qwc-services/qwc-services.github.io/src/topics/Search.md

     const crs = "EPSG:XXXX";
     const hidemarker = <boolean>; // Whether to suppress displaying a search marker on top of the search geometry callback({geometry: geometry, crs: crs, hidemarker: hidemarker});
+    // or
+    callback({feature: geojson_feature, crs: crs, hidemarker: hidemarker});
   },
-  handlesGeomFilter: <boolean>; // Hint whether provider will completely filter the results on provider side and that no client-side filtering is necessary
+  handlesGeomFilter: <boolean>, // Hint whether provider will completely filter the results on provider side and that no client-side filtering is necessary
+  getLayerDefinition: function(resultItem, callback, axios) => {
+    // layer definition, in the same format as a "sublayers" entry in themes.json const layer = {<layer_definition>};
+    callback(layer);
+  }
+  }
 }
 ```
 *Notes:*